douglasmiranda/lab/ansible/docker/docker-remote-tls/README.md

 TODO: I'm going to provide a simplified version using SSH to secure the remote connection.

-For configuration Management I'm using [Ansible](https://www.ansible.com/).
+For configuration management, I'm using [Ansible](https://www.ansible.com/).

 This tool can ssh into your newly created server instance, install and configure the packages you desire.
-Of course it can do much more and this is just a simplification.
+Of course, it can do much more and this is just a simplification.

 - [Ansible Use Cases](https://www.ansible.com/use-cases)
 - [Learn Ansible](https://www.ansible.com/resources/get-started)